grupogita/ONOSP4-tutorial/Exercise-2/readme.md

+## Exercise 2: A Switch with a built in ARP responder

 In this exercise, you will go one step further by implementing a network function within the switch.
 In this case, you will make your switch capable to respond ARP requests by itself, provided that it contains static information to proceed.

 Address Resolution Protocol is a network protocol which allows a host to determine the physical (e.g. MAC) address of a device given its logical or protocol (e.g. IPv4) address.
 This step is required in order to provide the values for the destination and source MAC addresses in the Ethernet frame header.
 Hence, a device must be able to map the logical address with a phyisical address.
 This mapping can be done either statically (manually configured in the Operating System) or dynamically by querying other devices in the same broadcast domain.